-Your theme is what controls the look and appearance of your blog; this is what people see when they visit your blog.
+Your theme is controls the look and appearance of your site; this is what people see visiting your site.

-Every newly created blog has the same default theme.
-The last thing you want is to look like all the other blogs.
+Every newly created site has the same default theme.

 Here’s an example of the look of a newly created blog: